Instructions to Authors

 Online Submission

-Manuscripts should be in English.
-They should be written clearly and concisely.
-The papers will be refereed within one week of submission.
+Manuscripts must be submitted in English and written clearly and concisely.
+All submissions will be screened for plagiarism and assessed for compliance with the journal’s guidelines within one week of submission.

 Terms of Submission